 In 1973 AUM was accredited by the Southern Association of Colleges and Schools as an operationally separate institution.
-In 1978 accreditation was reaffirmed by the Southern Association.
+In 1978, and most recently in 1988, accreditation was reaffirmed by the Southern Association.

 A broad-based academic institution, AUM is organized into five academic schools and one extension division.
 The academic schools are Liberal Arts, Sciences, Education, Nursing, and Business.
-All schools, with the exception of Nursing, offer graduate level courses.
+All schools offer graduate level courses.
 The extension division is the Division of Continuing Education.